Tour The Jail

 - Law Enforcement Organization

 - Correctional Institution

 - Mental Health or Social Services Organization

 All other tour requests will be considered on a case by case basis depending on the nature of the request.
 DOC personnel reserve the right to deny any tour request at the discretion of CCSO personnel.
 Tours of the Jail facilities are available on a scheduled basis.

 Groups and organizations wishing to schedule a tour must fill out the Tour Request form:

-and email it to email@example.com one month prior to the requested date of the tour.
+The form must be filled out and emailed to firstname.lastname@example.org one month prior to the requested date of the tour.
 Tours will be granted on a case by case basis based on the potential impact on the DOC and the educational/professional needs met by providing the tour.
 We also request on completion of the tour that the attendees fill out the survey/feedback form and return it to the tour administrator.